broke-protocol/broke-protocol/docs/Examples/Server/01_IScript-And-Plugin.md

 This is fine for just one class, but when you get a lot of classes, this can get really messy.
 That's why `IScript` is useful, so that you don't need to manually call your class constructors individually.

 :tada:!
 Cool, so let's recap:
-- `IScript` Is an type used to instanciate classes.
+- `IScript` Is an type used to instantiate classes.
-- `IScript` Can be used to make self contained classes and have no external instanciations.
+- `IScript` Can be used to make self-contained classes and have no external instantiations.
 - `IScript` **must** have a `public`, parameterless constructor.
 - Your type must be contained within the dll of the `Plugin` implementation.